identity-com/sol-did/client/README.md

-# SOL DID Client
+# `sol` DID Client

-A typescript client library for registering and resolving DIDs using [the 'sol' DID method](https://identity-com.github.io/sol-did/did-method-spec.html).
+A TypeScript client for registering and resolving DIDs using [the `sol` DID method](https://identity-com.github.io/sol-did/did-method-spec.html).

 ## Getting Started